 An entrepreneur wants to be their own boss, while a startup founder wants to take over the world.
 Founders of successful startups are treated like superstars and are without a doubt some of the most powerful people in the world.
 Anyone can launch a startup.
 However, building a startup into a scalable and impactful venture is really hard.
 Startups are, without a doubt, extremely risky.
 On the other hand, being an entrepreneur will also be risky in its own way.
 Entrepreneurs who, for example, open a small brick and mortar business, can get out-competed if their market is not booming and if their competitors are doing a better job.
 Nonetheless, as a startup founder, you can fail because of the same reasons, but on top of that, you can fail simply because the market doesn’t need what you’re building in the first place.

-In conclusion, if you want to be ambitious and be your own boss, but at the same time you don’t want to fail over and over again until you’re able to get rewarded for your efforts, traditional entrepreneurship might be a better path than innovative startups.
+In conclusion when considering founder vs entrepreneur, if you want to be ambitious and be your own boss, but at the same time you don’t want to fail over and over again until you’re able to get rewarded for your efforts, traditional entrepreneurship might be a better path than innovative startups.
 However, if your goal is to be one of the movers and shakers of society, and you are obsessed with the business you want to build, and the problems you want to solve, then startups are your best choice.

 Differences in finance